fishypak/parcoProj1/README.md

 ## Performance Analysis

-In Debug mode, we observe that the execution times decrease significantly with the more advanced implementations of the stencil computation, particularly when leveraging SIMD capabilities:
+In Debug mode, we observed that the execution times decrease significantly with the more advanced implementations of the stencil computation, particularly when leveraging SIMD capabilities:

 - C Implementation: The slowest across all precisions.
 - x86-64 ASM: Shows a moderate performance improvement over the C implementation due to the more direct control over hardware, but still processes data sequentially.
 For example, at precision 2^30, if we take the execution time of the C implementation as 3304.265307 ms and the ASM time as 2608.301087 ms, the ASM implementation is about 3304.265307/2608.301087 ≈ 1.27 times faster than the C implementation.